DevGrow/devgrow.github.io/_posts/2010-05-26-slick-animated-menus-using-only-css3.markdown

 - web design
 ---

-I'm always looking for ways to create neat looking effects with minimal code, so today we'll take a look at a couple of slick  animated menus made with CSS3 goodness.<!-- more -->  I was inspired by the menu system on [Mashable](http://www.mashable.com/) for the first example, while the second one is popular on many [tutorial](http://tutorialzine.com/2009/09/stylish-navigation-menu-jquery/) [sites](http://www.jqueryglobe.com/article/animated-menu) (they use JQuery though).
+I'm always looking for ways to create neat looking effects with minimal code, so today we'll take a look at a couple of slick  animated menus made with CSS3 goodness.
+I was inspired by the menu system on [Mashable](http://www.mashable.com/) for the first example, while the second one is popular on many [tutorial](http://tutorialzine.com/2009/09/stylish-navigation-menu-jquery/) [sites](http://www.jqueryglobe.com/article/animated-menu) (they use JQuery though).

 ## Demo